Graffioh/dietideals24ucm/README.md

 To achieve the aforementioned objective, "SoftEngUniNA" requires the design, implementation, and partial verification of the software modules necessary for the proper functioning of the computer systems.

-DietiDeals24 is an online auction management platform.
+You need to create one of those computer systems, specifically DietiDeals24, an online auction management platform.

 ### Requests: